 What’s your advice for cancer patients with sexual problems?

 Talk to your doctors or nurses about your problems.
 Sexual health is an important part of your quality of life no matter how old you are.
-If your team can’t answer your questions, ask for a referral to the Sexual Health Clinic or one of the specialists mentioned above.
+If your team can’t answer your questions, ask for a referral to the Sexual Medicine Clinic or one of the specialists mentioned above.

 Also be sure to openly talk to your partner about your problems.
 The more you involve your partner, the more likely you are to have a good outcome.